 Hemi looked at the rusted and dented ramp leading from the deck of the Prospect to the dock, then back to Gregory.
 “Just undo its securing lines.
 We are going to leave it here.”

-Hemi turned back towards the sail, hearing a distant ‘fuck’ rise up from the depths of the cargo hold.
+Hemi turned back towards the sail, hearing a distant “fuck” rise up from the depths of the cargo hold.
 He was up on the bridge of the sail a few seconds later asking Percy to make sure Gregory got the deck cleared for leaving dock.
 A few seconds after that he was on the PA in the control room, calling Sir Piero and Bastian to meet him immediately.
 They both arrived from the galley moments later.

-“Our pursuing sub problem has arrived once again Bastian.
+“Our pursuing sub problem has arrived once again, Bastian.
 Get the diesels started, we are leaving.
 Sir Piero: if you can pilot us back to the main channel in a hurry, there will be a significant bonus for you.”

-“Alright Mister Hemi.”
+“Alright, Mister Hemi.”
 Sir Piero climbed the ladder up to the bridge from where his piloting would be carried out.

 Bastian did not ask any questions.
 He turned to the motor panel and flipped the starters.
 A moment after that came the hiss of the high-pressure air turning the diesels over.
 The engines came to life, filling the Prospect with the reassuring and familiar rumble of its core power.

 Sir Piero joined Percy on the bridge.
 Percy and Gregory established via some consultation yelled back and forth from the top of the sail to the deck that they would leave the gangway and the hawsers.
 It only took Gregory a few minutes to remove the securing lines from the gangway and undo the hawsers from the Prospect’s deck cleats.
-As soon as they were loose Percy shouted down to Bastian and Hemi in the control room to reverse thrust and start backing them away from the dock into the turnaround bay.
-As the Prospect slipped away from the dock the hawsers draped and then fell in long splashing lines into the water.
+As soon as they were loose, Percy shouted down to Bastian and Hemi in the control room to reverse thrust and start backing them away from the dock into the turnaround bay.
+As the Prospect slipped away from the dock, the hawsers draped and then fell in long splashing lines into the water.
 The gangway scraped along the deck with a loud steel-on-steel sound, and then it followed the hawsers down the side of the Prospect’s hull and into the water.

 The round dock boss and the dockworkers were standing on the platform watching this procedure, a little stupefied.
 When the gangway hit the water the dock boss called out to Percy and Sir Piero on the sail.
 “What are you doing?
 You can’t leave that fucking junk here!”